utkuozdil/mernStack-rest-backend/README.md

 Model: Simple data models
 Middleware: The middleware that checks the authorization and authentication with JWT.
-Graphql: It includes schema file and resolver file.
-In schema file, types and grahql queries are defined.
-The methods that are defined in resolver file are implemented in resolver file.
-We can say in GraphQL API, schemas are used instead of routes and resolvers are used instead of controllers.
+Route: It provides routes with validation.
+Controller: It provides executing user operation persisting to the MongoDB.

 I use Mongoose as ODM.
 It has great features that makes communication easier between Mongo and NodeJS.
 I use async/await features in all  necessary promise parts(all db operations).
-Lastly, I use Express for all the server setup.
+Lastly, I use Express for all the server setup and routing operations.

-This project uses GrahpQL API, so it has schema and resolver.
-If you check Rest version of this project you can see the difference in the project structure.
+This project uses Rest API, so it has routes and controller.
+If you check GraphQL version of this project you can see the difference in the project structure.

 ### Possible Improvements